daedroza/daedroza.github.io/_posts/2016-06-29-stable-cm-builds.markdown

 Update #2 : As of July 08, all branches expect kernel_apq8064 is even with CM's branches.
 Kernel is ahead ;-)

 Update #3 : Switch to new msm8960 audio HAL.

+Update #4 : When system is suspended, alarm doesn't work.
+However, with new kernel it is fixed and is including 09-builds.

 Download link for fusion3 devices : [G-drive](https://drive.google.com/open?id=0B9yrk5QZnasiV1BaY1libUdBbWc)